brynary/rack-bug/README.md

 -------

 - Maintained by [Peter Boling](mailto:peter.boling@gmail.com)
-- Based on logical_insight by Judson Lester
+- Based on LogicalInsight by Judson Lester
   - Contributions from Luke Melia, Joey Aghion, Tim Connor, and more
   - Which in turn was based on Rack::Bug by Bryan Helmkamp